AnandShah10/change_sale_product_line/README.rst

 License
 =======

-This module is licensed under the MIT License.
+This module is licensed under the GPL-3 License.

 Authors
 =======